top of page

 The answers to these queries can be found from the WeCWI's research and innovation routes when I presented the paper entitled L2 Writing Challenges for the Undergraduates: A Performance Analysis and a Literature Review on SIL Domains presented at the 3rd ACLL: Annual Asian Conference on Language Learning on 25-28 April 2013 in Osaka, Japan.
 Since then and till now, my time and effort have been devoted to participating in expositions and competitions, delivering keynotes and speeches, conducting seminars and workshops (local and overseas), publishing scholarly articles, sharing posts on social media with #WeCWI, as well as supervising undergraduate and postgraduate students who were interested in applying WeCWI in their research.

-What and Why Is WeCWI?
+A. What and Why Is WeCWI?

 2. Online learning outcomes are similar and even better than offline face-to-face instruction.